olksij/skribo.link/TERMS.md

 ## Contact me

-If you have any questions or concerns about our privacy policy or the personal data we collect and use, please don't hesitate to contact us at `human@oleksii.xyz`.
+If you have any questions or concerns about our privacy policy or the personal data we collect and use, please don't hesitate to contact us at [human@oleksii.xyz](mailto:human@oleksii.xyz).